 Facing accusations of crimes involving child pornography can be extremely difficult.
 When the public image associated with a crime is so heinous, a community may rush to judgment before you have your fair day in court.

-If you are facing charges involving child pornography, you should consider consulting a Charleston child pornography lawyer to learn the full implications of your charges.
-A skilled criminal defense attorney could help you build a comprehensive defense strategy and work to minimize the negative consequences of your charge.
+If you are facing these types of charges , you should consider consulting a Charleston child pornography lawyer to help you navigate the legal proceedings.
+A skilled criminal defense attorney could help you build a comprehensive defense strategy and work to minimize the negative consequences of these charges.

 What are the Federal Laws Concerning Child Pornography?